 In the Science and Mathematics course there are three programs which lead to a major in Psychology after 3 years or to honours after 4 years.
-These programs are 1201 Psychology, 1270 Psychology/Anatomy and 7312 Physiology/ Psychology.
+These programs are 1201 Psychology, 1270 Psychology/Anatomy and 7312 Physiology/Psychology.
 There is also a four year full-time professional science degree course (Course 3430) which is described in detail later in this handbook (see Faculty of Biological Sciences).

 Students who wish to obtain qualifications that will allow them to practise psychology need to complete one of the above four year honours programs.
-The present minimum qualifications for membership of the Australian Psychological Society (the professorial body of Australian psychologists) require a degree (with a major in psychology) and a fourth year of study of psychology, followed either by further graduate study or by two years of supervised experience in some practical field of psychology.
+The present minimum qualifications for membership of the Australian Psychological Society (the professorial body of Australian psychologists) require a degree (with a major in psychology) and a fourth year of study of psychology, followed either by further graduate study or two years of supervised experience in some practical field of psychology.
 A professional qualification in psychology leads to careers in research, teaching and applied fields such as personnel selection and management, vocational guidance, advertising and clinical practice.

 Students who are seeking to become occupational therapists should enrol in program 1270 Psychology/Anatomy (program 6801 in year 1).
-The Cumberland College of Health Sciences recognises the completion of this program as an appropriate prerequisite for admission to its Graduate Diploma in Occupational Therapy course.
+The Cumberland College of Health Sciences recognises the completion of this program as an appropriate prerequisite for admission to its Gradute Diploma in Occupational Therapy course.

-1201 Psychology Year 1
+1201 Psychology

-10.001 or 10.011 or 10.021B and 10.021C 12.100 1 General Studies elective Choose 4 Level I units from Table 1 or Table 2 for program 1201
+or 10.021B and 10.021C

+Choose 4 Level I units from Table 1 or Table 2 for program 1201